science/openthermo/README.md

 insulation characteristics of your house.
 A house which is poorly insulated and cools off rapidly should probably have a lower hysteresis duration value than a well insulated house that cools down slowly, in order to maintain a reasonable range of temperature in the house.

+# Status metadata upload
+Thermoruby will periodically upload status metadata to the server via a custom upload path (including pre-shared API key).
+Whenever the heater goes on/off (changes state) the metadata will be updated, or after a timeout period specified in the boot file.
+The status metadata file holds a lot of information about the operating state of the thermostat including the room temperature, whether the heater is on or off, the goal temperature the thermostat is attempting to reach if the heater is on, and various other related data.
+Generally this information is uploaded to the server because the client applications interacting with the thermostat will want access to this information.

 # License